 - 1 cup unsweetened shredded coconut

-- Line your baking dish with 1 of your parchment paper squares (make sure sides are covered - see picture below) and set aside.
+- Line a baking dish with parchment paper and set aside.

 - 8x8" baking dish